tietoevry-infra-as-code/terraform-azurerm-static-website-cdn/examples/README.md

 ## Adding TAG's to your Azure resources

 Use tags to organize your Azure resources and management hierarchy.
-You apply tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
+You can apply tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
 Each tag consists of a name and a value pair.
 For example, you can apply the name "Environment" and the value "Production" to all the resources in production.
-This is expected and must provide the following details as per your environment.
-There are no default values available for these arguments.

-Here I have added the values directly.
-However, you can manage these as variables under `variables.tf` as well.
+You can manage these values variables directly or mapping as a variable using `variables.tf`.

+All network resources which support tagging can be tagged by specifying key-values in argument `tags`.
+Tag Name is added automatically on all resources.
+For example, you can specify `tags` like this as per environment:

 ```
+module "static-website-cdn" {
+  source                = "github.com/tietoevry-infra-as-code/terraform-azurerm-static-website-cdn?ref=v1.0.0"
-  application_name      = "demoapp01"
+  create_resource_group = false

+  # ... omitted

-  owner_email           = "user@example.com"
+  tags = {
-  business_unit         = "publiccloud"
+    Terraform   = "true"
-  costcenter_id         = "5847596"
+    Environment = "dev"
-  environment           = "development"
+    Owner       = "test-user"
+  }
+}
 ```

 ## Module Usage